 - If he is of the opinion that in order to maintain public order it is necessary to fire upon or use force, even to the extent of causing death, against any individual who is deemed to be acting in contravention of any law that is in force in a disturbed area.
-Further, prohibiting the assembly of five or more persons or the carrying of weapons or of things capable of being used as weapons or of fire-arms, ammunitions or explosive substances.
+Further, prohibiting the assembly of five or more persons or the carrying of weapons or of things capable of being used as weapons or of fire-arms, ammunition or explosive substances.
 This action can be taken up after giving such due warning that is necessary.

 - If he is of the opinion that it is necessary to destroy any arms dump, prepared or fortified position or shelter from which armed attacks are made or are likely to be made or are attempted to be made.
 Even the structure used as a training camp for armed volunteers or utilized as a hide-out by armed gangs or absconders wanted for any offence.

-- Any individual who has committed a cognizable offence or against whom a reasonable suspicion exists that he/she has committed or is about to commit a cognizable offence can be arrested without a warrant, and may use such force as necessary in order to carry out an arrest.
+- Any individual who has committed a cognizable offence or against whom a reasonable suspicion exists that he/she has committed or is about to commit a cognizable offence can be arrested without a warrant and may use such force as necessary in order to carry out an arrest.

-- An enter and search without warrant is provided for any location to carry out such arrests or to apprehend any individual believed to be wrongfully restrained or confined or any property reasonably suspected to be a stolen property or any arms, ammunition or explosives believed to be kept unlawfully in such premises and for this purpose reasonable amount of force can be used if necessary.
+- An enter and search without a warrant is provided for any location to carry out such arrests or to apprehend any individual believed to be wrongfully restrained or confined or any property reasonably suspected to be stolen property or any arms, ammunition or explosives believed to be kept unlawfully in such premises and for this purpose reasonable amount of force can be used if necessary.

-What is Disturbed Areas Act (DAA)?
+What is the Disturbed Areas Act (DAA)?

 - The Assam Disturbed Areas Act was initially promulgated for Nagaland in 1955 to supress the Naga uprising.
 This act is called the mini AFSPA since it provides the same powers to the armed forces as in AFSPA.